 Some dedicated time for running around means they’ll be more willing to spend a bit more time on the things you enjoy, too.

 Having a bag packed with essentials and snacks can help to stretch out the time to an impending meltdown.
-You’d be surprised how long a packet of sultanas or a favourite toy will buy you.
+You’d be surprised how long a packet of sultanas or a toys like the Tangerine Studio toys will buy you.

 Step four: how to pack for a holiday with baby